jordandh/sprout/README.md

 - RequireJS
 - underscore.js
 - jQuery
-- history.js (only needed if the router module is used)
+- history.js (only needed if the router module is used) [this library is included in sprout]
-- jQuery-URL-Parser (only needed if hte url module is used)
+- jQuery-URL-Parser (only needed if hte url module is used) [this library is included in sprout]

 ##Licensing